Boston Discovery Guide's Top Picks:

 Free Trolley Tour Maps

 Our leading trolley tour companies produce their own Boston city maps, although they focus just on the area covered by the trolley tours - but that's still a fairly large swath of the city.
+And these maps are they're designed for tourists, so they show all the top attractions.

 The Old Town Trolley map includes a small map of Boston's subway system, while the Beantown Trolley map size is smaller and somewhat more convenient to use.
 They're free - so get them both and decide when one you like best.